Kay (Tremper) Verrilli, 88, of Rhinebeck, passed away peacefully in her home on January 26th 2019.

 She was predeceased by her daughter Mary and is survived by sons Colin (Cathy Verrilli), Stewart (Jane Brien) and Matthew (Betsey McCall), four grandchildren Danielle, Marianne, Alberto and Graham and one great granddaughter Clara and brother Stanton Rockefeller Tremper Jr and dedicated caregiver and companion of four years Beatrice ‘Bea’ Sarfowaa.

-A Memorial Service will be held Saturday June 29th at her home, 176 River Road, Rhinebeck, NY at 1pm.
+A Memorial Service will be held Saturday June 29th at her home, 176 River Road, Rhinebeck, NY from 1 to 4 PM

 Arrangements are under the direction of the Dapson-Chestney Funeral Home, Rhinebeck.